 The fate of the current site, which belongs to the state, not Draper City, is in the hands of the Point of the Mountain State Land Authority.
 Ms. Foxley says the collaborative approach the authority has taken in getting feedback, not just from Draper City, but all of the communities incorporated in the Point of the Mountain region—commonly regarded as the stretch between Sandy and Lehi—demonstrates the means to unite common goals.

 “What they were able to do is say, hey, here’s the listening that we did, here’s all of the feedback that we got, here are the values the community has, and here are some ways you can capture those values through development… the power of the commission is through persuasion,” she says.

-Rep. Lowry Snow, a state legislator and chair of the authority, says the group is focused on guiding the site to its full potential.
+Rep. Lowry Snow, a state legislator and chair of the authority, says the group is focused on guiding the site to its full potential, both in the real estate sector and otherwise.
 “We made a commitment that we would create economic growth that would offset the costs of the new site.
 I think we can go far beyond that, not just offsetting the costs but create such a blueprint for our state but a model that could be used by other areas for urban planning,” he says.